 3. The only gear we require are climbing shoes.
 If you don't have your own, you can borrow from us.
 Gear rentals are free for first time visitors.
 We also have chalk bags available for rent (chalk helps you have extra grip when grabbing climbing holds).

-4. Once you're checked in, the Proving Ground bouldering gym staff will give you a thorough safety orientation.
-It will take about 10 minutes and during it you'll learn important facility rules and the basics of safe bouldering.
+4. Once you're checked in, our staff will give you a thorough safety orientation.
+It will take about 5 minutes - you'll learn important facility rules and the basics of safe bouldering.

 It can be helpful to know some of the climbing lingo - but it's certainly not a requirement!